Premises Liability Lawyer

 The Fell Law Firm handles everything so that you can focus on getting your life back together.
 We will promptly investigate and build up your case for maximum recovery and will pursue all available types of damages for you, which could include any of the following:

 - Medical expenses – past and in the future

 - Loss of earning capacity

 - Property damages

 - Rental vehicle expense

 If a settlement cannot be reached, Gregory B. Fell, is an experienced trial lawyer that will take your case all the way to a jury, if needed.
 At the end of your case, we will negotiate with your medical providers to help settle your bills.

-Contact the experienced trial lawyers at the Fell Law Firm.
+Contact The Experienced Slip and Fall Injury Lawyers at the Fell Law Firm.